sanggs/learning-edge-detection-operators/README.md

 1. Given the image and its edges, can we learn the edge detection filters used?
 Do we end up recovering filters close to the Sobel operator?

-    * The current implementation has 2 versions : `sobel_torch.py` is an implementation using the `torch.nn.functional.conv2d` operator.
+    * The current implementation has 3 versions : All the models can be found in `sobel_models.py`.
+The class `TorchEdgeFilter` is an implementation using the `torch.nn.functional.conv2d` operator.
 The file `sobel_warp.py` contains a [NVIDIA Warp](https://nvidia.github.io/warp/)-based kernel to compute the 2D convolution in a differentiable manner to support gradient backpropagation.
+There is also a vanilla (basic) cpp implementation of the `conv2d` operator and its gradient in the file `sobel_cpp.py`.

     * Both these modules learn operators very close to the Sobel operator when initialized with [Kaiming Initialization](https://pytorch.org/docs/stable/nn.init.html#torch.nn.init.kaiming_uniform_).
 I noticed that initialization plays an important role in covergence (due to the presence of local minima).